Towards Verifiable and Self-Correcting AI Physicists for Quantum Many-Body Simulations

 The Scientific verifier performs sanity checks on the script that has passed the programming test, and outputs the reproduced figure of the original article upon successful validation.
 It conducts three types of physics-informed verification: the rubric test \cite{PaperBench}, the physical assertion test, and the convergence test.
 In the rubric test, the agent inspects the generated script against a manually curated rubric, checking the physical system definitions and the numerical solver configurations.
-In the physical assertion test, the agent leverages physics principle-based assertions (including limiting‑case test, symmetry test, and analytical test; see more details in Fig.~\ref{fig:scittest} (a)) to adapt the original script into multiple test variants, and assesses physical validity against the expected outcomes of each assertion.
+In the physical assertion test, the agent leverages physics principle-based assertions (see more details in Fig.~\ref{fig:scittest} (a) and Appendix~\ref{sec:append-scitest}) to adapt the original script into multiple test variants, and assesses physical validity against the expected outcomes of each assertion.
 It further performs error corrections accordingly based on the diagnostic evidence provided by these tests.
-The rubrics and physical assertions encode only necessary constraints and heuristics, and hence they are much cheaper and easier to create than obtaining gold answers directly.
 Finally, in the convergence test, the agent progressively increases computation parameters (e.g., the number of sweeps in DMRG settings) until it determines that convergence is achieved, ensuring the robustness of the research results.